lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

 .. __: https://docs.sqlalchemy.org/en/13/core/pooling.html#module-sqlalchemy.pool

+.. _finder-config-finder:

-``finder`` options
+``finder`` settings
-""""""""""""""""""""
+"""""""""""""""""""

 ``finder.source``
     *Type*: string

-    Location which Finder needs to monitor for new files.
+    File storage location which Finder needs to monitor for new files.

-    It can be either the DBB buffer or a directory with transfer logs (for rsync based file transfers).
+    It can be either the DBB BM buffer or a directory with transfer logs (for rsync based file transfers).

 ``finder.storage``